keflavich/blog/content/iau303/tuesday_afternoon.rst

  * Do simulations for S stars include interactions between stars?
  * Ghez: Not in most recent version, but in an earlier version

+ * How does this test of GR compare with other tests of GR around Sgr A*?
+ * Ghez: Event Horizon Telescope, GRAVITY.
+ * Different systematics.

+ * Are HST data consistent with BH at center?
+ * Tuan Do: Same reference frame.
+BH defined to be at center.
+Velocity can drift, but not position